vinipsmaker/gsoc2014-boost/README.md

 objects that cannot be used to send new requests over the channel.

-HTTP pipelining will allow several requests to be received while the reply for the first request was not generated yet and multiple `basic_message` messages will be live on the application.
-Thus, synchornization to guarantee ordering of the replies must be done by an entity that owns the communication channel.
-To (1) ease the user's life not creating some complex design and (2) because this object initially knows and owns the channel, `basic_socket_acceptor` should handle pipelining of incoming data. `basic_socket` should handle ordering/pipelining of outgoing data.
+HTTP pipelining will allow several requests to be received while the reply for the first request was not generated yet.
+Multiple `basic_message` messages per channel will **NOT** live on the application (they are queued and approach may be differnt if the underlying channel supports multiplexing).
+Thus, synchornization to guarantee ordering of the replies isn't required, because only one handler (the next one) is working on the channel.
+"Parallel" handlers for the same channel aren't issued, because it the output couldn't be sent immediately anyway and the output would need to be gathered/stored in RAM, easing a DoS attack for no real benefit.

 The design may be refined later. `Protocol` is a variation point to allow HTTP being send via different protocols.
 One for TCP wll be provided (see the